faaizshah/polytech-nosql/using-cypher-queries.md

 ```
 Call db.schema.visualization
 ```

+It shows us `What is related, and how`
 We will get following output:

 ![db_schema_visualization](./images/db-schema-visualization.png)

+We can also use the command `:schema` to display constraints and indexes

 2. Let’s count the `number of nodes` in movie database.
 Execute the following query: